ARM-software/arm-trusted-firmware/docs/porting-guide.md

 BL1 to perform the above tasks.

-### Function : platform_get_entrypoint() [mandatory]

-    Argument : unsigned long
-    Return   : unsigned int

-This function is called with the `SCTLR.M` and `SCTLR.C` bits disabled.
-The CPU is identified by its `MPIDR`, which is passed as the argument.
-The function is responsible for distinguishing between a warm and cold reset using platform- specific means.
-If it's a warm reset then it returns the entrypoint into the BL3-1 image that the CPU must jump to.
-If it's a cold reset then this function must return zero.

-This function is also responsible for implementing a platform-specific mechanism to handle the condition where the CPU has been warm reset but there is no entrypoint to jump to.

-This function does not follow the Procedure Call Standard used by the Application Binary Interface for the ARM 64-bit architecture.
-The caller should not assume that callee saved registers are preserved across a call to this function.

-This function fulfills requirement 1 listed above.

-### Function : plat_secondary_cold_boot_setup() [mandatory]
+### Function : bl1_plat_arch_setup() [mandatory]

     Argument : void
     Return   : void

-This function is called with the MMU and data caches disabled.
-It is responsible for placing the executing secondary CPU in a platform-specific state until the primary CPU performs the necessary actions to bring it out of that state and allow entry into the OS.

-In the ARM FVP port, each secondary CPU powers itself off.
-The primary CPU is responsible for powering up the secondary CPU when normal world software requires them.

-This function fulfills requirement 3 above.

-### Function : platform_cold_boot_init() [mandatory]

-    Argument : unsigned long
-    Return   : unsigned int

-This function executes with the MMU and data caches disabled.
-It is only called by the primary CPU.
-The argument to this function is the address of the `bl1_main()` routine where the generic BL1-specific actions are performed.
-This function performs any platform-specific and architectural setup that the platform requires to make execution of `bl1_main()` possible.

-The platform must enable the MMU with identity mapped page tables and enable caches by setting the `SCTLR.I` and `SCTLR.C` bits.

-Platform-specific setup might include configuration of memory controllers, configuration of the interconnect to allow the cluster to service cache snoop requests from another cluster, zeroing of the ZI section, and so on.
+This function performs any platform-specific and architectural setup that the platform requires.
+Platform-specific setup might include configuration of memory controllers, configuration of the interconnect to allow the cluster to service cache snoop requests from another cluster, and so on.

 In the ARM FVP port, this function enables CCI snoops into the cluster that the primary CPU is part of.
-It also enables the MMU and initializes the ZI section in the BL1 image through the use of linker defined symbols.
+It also enables the MMU.

 This function helps fulfill requirement 2 above.